-In short, a well-matched bow backset supports a neutral grip, reduces torque, and makes accurate shooting easier to repeat — on the range or in the field.
+In short, a well-matched bow backset supports a neutral grip, reduces hand torque, and makes accurate shooting easier to repeat — on the range or in the field.

 At a glance